-What is Follicular Conjunctivitis
+What is Follicular Conjunctivitis?

-The conjunctiva is a fine, transparent layer of tissue that borders the inner eyelid surface and spans the sclera, or the white ocular surface.
+The conjunctiva is a fine, transparent layer of tissue.
+It borders the inner eyelid and spans the sclera.
+The sclera is the white ocular surface.

 4 Types of Follicular Conjunctivitis

 What Causes Follicular Conjunctivitis?

 In acute follicular conjunctivitis, the most common cause is viral.

 - Epidemic keratoconjunctivitis